janraasch/hugo-product-launch/README.md

 You need to have [NodeJS](https://nodejs.org) installed.
 Then, copy the `package.json`- & `package-lock.json`-files from the root of this theme to your site's root.
 Run `npm install` & `npm install postcss-cli postcss -g` to set up your [PostCSS-Pipe](https://gohugo.io/hugo-pipes/postcss/).

-#### Take over `main.css` & `tailwind.config.js`
+#### Take over `main.css`

 Simply copy over the `assets/css/main.css`-file from this repo into your local `assets/css`-folder.
-Also, copy the `tailwind.config.js`-file from the root of this repository to your site's root.
-You may then add any CSS you like into your own `assets/css/main.css`-file and even overwrite the tailwind configuration in `tailwind.config.js`-file.
+You may then add any CSS you like into your own `assets/css/main.css`-file.
 See [tailwindcss > docs > configuration](https://tailwindcss.com/docs/configuration) for more details.

 #### Optional: Take over `postcss.config.js`